 Cutter’s Point is open at all locations.
 Check their Facebook page to verify hours as each location is different.

 On Mondays they are closed, but you can fill your growler at Peaks & Pints every other day of the week.
 Their walls of fabulous beers are open Tuesday through Sunday from 11 a.m. to 7 p.m.
-Check out Ferment Brewing’s blend of farmhouse tradition with modern science.
+This week they are featuring ciders.

-They bear the name of our city – Tacoma Brewing Co. is offering drive-thru service Friday and Saturday from 3 p.m. to 6 p.m.
+They bear the name of our city and their beer is delicious – Tacoma Brewing Co. is offering drive-thru service Friday and Saturday from 3 p.m. to 6 p.m.

-Under construction, Sig Brewing opened up for curbside growler fills from 2 p.m. to 5 p.m.
-They’re over in the Brewery District.
+Under construction, Sig Brewing opened up for curbside growler fills and food, with their official opening coming in less than two weeks.

-If you’ve been missing the world’s best Moscow Mule, wait no more.
+If you’ve been missing the world’s best Moscow Mule, wait until Friday when The Mule re-opens after a pause.
 The Mule Tavern has all the fixings you need for their signature house-made mules, now at your house.

-Wingman Brewers is offering delivery and takeout.
+Wingman Brewers is offering dine-in, takeout, and delivery.
 Give them a call and they’ll give you beer.

 Cider, beer, and food are all available at Locust Cider’s Tacoma Taproom.
-Grab a mojito cider and celebrate the spring sunshine.
+Grab a mojito cider and celebrate the spring sunshine either at home, or in the taproom.

 Down at the Edison City Alehouse they have a bunch of new releases from local breweries, including some fresh pilsners and lagers to enjoy in the sunshine.